Pesquisa-UFCAT/metapy/BENCH_DIXONPRINCE.md

     </thead>
     <tr>
         <td><code>of</code></td>
-        <td>A float representing the value of the Griewank function evaluated at the given point x.
-This value is the objective function value.</td>
+        <td>It represents the result of evaluating the Dixon Price function at the given input x.</td>
         <td>float</td>
     </tr>
 </table>